carlosp420/nymphalidae.utu.fi/group.md

    </ul>
 <li><a href="http://www.vanasiri.in/" target="_blank">Ullasa Kodandaramaiah</a></li>
     <ul>
-    <li>PhD completed in October 2009 at the Department of Zoology, Stockholm University, currently a postdoc at Cambridge University</li>
+    <li>PhD completed in October 2009 at the Department of Zoology, Stockholm University, currently an assistant professor at the Indian Institute of Science Education and Research Thiruvananthapuram (IISER-TVM)</li>
     </ul>
 <li><a href="http://users.utu.fi/rezzah/index.html" target="_blank">Reza Zahiri</a></li>
     <ul>